bert1111/kinequick-calendar-pdf-parser/README.md

 # kinequick-calendar-pdf-parser
-Easily add kinequick calendar events to google calendar with python and Home Assistant
+Easily add kinequick calendar events to google calendar with pyscript and Home Assistant

 Prerequisites: